lancejpollard/lancejpollard/readme.md

 <br/>
 <br/>

 <p align="center">Making movement toward the center.
-Working on models of computation.</p>
+Working on models of information and computation.</p>

 <p align="center">Working full time and hanging out with my wonderful wife and puppy.</p>